ssliwinski07/Flutter-SWAPI/README.md

    - base module - contains interfaces
    - core module - contains dependency injection, interfaces implementation, mobx stores.
 Depends on base module
    - UI module - contains widgets.
 Depends on connector module
    - connector module - is a bridge between base, core modules and UI module.
-Contains getters for app state and app dependencies configuration.
+Contains getters for cubit modules (CubitFactory) and app dependencies configuration.
 Depends on base and core modules

-   State management is centralized with modules using MobX (modules/core/lib -> states -> mobx).
+   Using BLoC/Cubit for state management (modules/core/lib -> state_management -> cubit).
+Created modules to group cubits (modules/core/lib -> state_management -> cubit -> modules) and CubitFactory (modules/connector/lib -> cubits -> factory -> cubit_factory.dart) as a container for modules.
 Thanks to that, maintaining app state could be easier and cleaner, especially when app complexity grows.
-Lazy initialization has been implemented, so specific modules/data stores are not initialized until they are needed.
+CubitFactory is a singleton (same as cubit modules).
+Lazy initialization has been implemented on modules, so they are initialized only when needed with singleton pattern.

    App was integrated with SWAPI (https://swapi.dev/).
-It fetches data from SWAPI and displays it in the app.
-After running app you can see name of first person from SWAPI -> Luke Skywalker (or Mock Person when using mock environment).
-You can refresh data (that will be improved).
+It fetches data (random person) and displays person's name in the app.
+You can refresh data.

    Running project with FVM: